kindlingknowledge-tech/architects-insights/about_the_author.md

+---
+layout: default
+title: About the Author
+---

 ### About the Author

 Hi, I'm **Krishna Kumar Akurathi**, a **Cloud-Native Architect** and **AI Solution Designer** with over **17 years of experience** in building **scalable, secure, and stable enterprise-grade applications**.